thinkUXca/jekyll-now/_posts/2016-10-16-experiences-in-virtual-reality.md

 nobody walked into anything in the future.
 The PlayStation VR has a smaller workable tracking area (3m by 2m) than we had available, but users will have to make sure that their space is clear of hazards (or hire an assistant).

-It's important that UX designers to take safety into account when designing for VR applications, which has not meaningfully been an issue on other mediums.
+It's important that UX designers take safety into account when designing for VR applications, which has not meaningfully been an issue on other mediums.

 ### Wrap